ldsands/UsefulCodeSnippets/other_software/windows_program_instructions/windows_programs.md

 - MikTeX
     - the defacto LaTeX installation for Windows I don't use LaTeX directly much anymore but pandoc uses it so I usually install it
 - [Zotero](zotero.md)
-    - my prefered reference manager that is free and open source very good alternative to EndNote and other alternatives (in my opinion it is better in pretty much every way)
+    - my preferred reference manager that is free and open source very good alternative to EndNote and other alternatives (in my opinion it is better in pretty much every way)
 - Firefox
     - sometimes chrome cannot load something so I usually use Firefox as my back up
 - Discord